alfaro96/scikit-lr/.github/CONTRIBUTING.md

-# Contributing to scikit-lr
+# Contributing to `scikit-lr`

-There are many ways to contribute to scikit-lr, with the most common ones being contribution of code or documentation to the project.
+There are many ways to contribute to `scikit-lr`, with the most common ones being contribution of code or documentation to the project.
 Improving the documentation is no less important than improving the library itself.
 If you find a typo in the documentation, or have made improvements, do not